Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 I mourned the loss of a cuppa brew.
 Plus, my chest was starting to feel more constricted and it definitely felt like my post-nasal drip was turning into something more worrisome.

+Another 300 meters or so, along the path the Mirador de Letizia is reached, a lovely look-out over the valley and over Tineo, below.
+This mirador is after 12.8 kilometers, but is not yet the top!
 If I had known, I would have pushed a little farther before stopping for lunch to enjoy the fantastic view across the valley, from these two resting spots.

 My Not-So Gracious Race

-Down the road is Borres, a Camino pinch-point, and many pilgrims we had spoken to were interested in making it there by the end of day four of the Camino Primitivo.
-Borres is 3 km farther than our goal of Campiello.
-Making it to Borres would shorten the long day on the Hospitales Route the next day.
+As we walked by the pilgrim's fountain, the same three Spanish gentlemen, who we were soon to coin, "the three amigos," were having a bite.
+When they saw us coming, they hurriedly packed up and started following us.
+Down the road is Borres, formerly a real Camino pinch-point, and many pilgrims we had spoken to were interested in making it there by the end of the day.
+Borres is three kilometers farther than our goal of Campiello.
+Making it to Borres would shorten the long day on the Hospitales Route the following day.

-The albergue in Borres has only 18 beds, and it gets mixed reviews.
-If you arrive and there are no beds, at the time of this story, a pilgrim would have had to return 3 km to Campiello.
+The municipal albergue in Borres has only 18 beds, and it gets mixed reviews.
+If you arrive and there are no beds, at the time of this story, you would have had to return to Campiello.
 We did not want to gamble on it.
-(Fortunately there are now more options in Borres, see below.)
+(Fortunately now there are many more options, see below.)
+I tell you this information, because it seemed to us like the three amigos (and everyone else, for that matter) were on a race on this day, for beds in Borres.
+Oh well!
+We were not racing.
+We were going to stay in Campiello.

-Rich was having music player issues and we stopped as he fiddled with his head phones and cell phone.
+Rich was having music player issues and we stopped as he fiddled with his headphones and cell phone.
 Our delay allowed the three amigos to happily jaunt by us for the second time.
 Their pace did not seem out of the ordinary to me as I smiled at them and wished them a "Buen Camino."

 Then, the Camino started to climb much more steeply on its double track.
 Even though the three amigos had gotten ahead quite a way, our faster pace allowed us to catch up to them rather quickly.
 I noted that they were carrying very heavy packs.
+As we neared to pass them, they started to speed up.
+They must have heard the clacking of our poles approaching.

 Rich and I were both listening to music, to help with the climb.
 I had on Simple Minds, with a heavy, techno-beat.
 I eased off my pace, thinking they would eventually tire and let us pass.
+The exact opposite happened.
+Not only did they start to speed up more, but they were not yielding the right of way to let us pass.
+They crowded the track.

 I thought, OK, I'll let them "win."
 We eased off our pace.
 Surprisingly, they eased off their pace.
 We followed behind them for some time like this, on their heels.
 If I would attempt to speed up again, so would they as they refused to yield the right of way.

+The view, immediately behind hikers in front of you, is not all that pleasing.
+I disliked seeing their backsides and wanted to return to the open view ahead.
 After several minutes of this, I thought it was getting ridiculous.
-I was not going to not go at my pace, if their only goal was to stay ahead of us.
+I was not going to not go at my pace, if their only goal was to stay in front of us.

 They were snorting and grunting and going as fast as they possibly could with their heavy packs.
 The fittest of the bunch was pulling ahead of the other two.
 He was also trying to prove something by not waiting for his Camino partners.
 However, I knew the whole group could not sustain this pace.
 They were just working way too hard.